mikejames1311005/socialnet/README.md

 While setting this up on my VM, I ran into a few common environment issues:

-- SSH did not work at first until `openssh-server` was installed and running.
+- SSH did not work at first until `openssh-server` was installed and running
-- Nginx had a duplicate `default_server` configuration because an old default config was still enabled.
+- Nginx had a duplicate `default_server` configuration because an old default config was still enabled
-- The browser could not access the site until I allowed port 80 through UFW.
+- The browser could not access the site until I allowed port 80 through UFW
 - The PHP-FPM socket had to match my PHP version.
-In my VM, it was `php8.4-fpm.sock`.
+In my VM, it was `php8.4-fpm.sock`

 I included the setup steps below so the project can be tested again in a new Ubuntu environment.